Some remarks on the local class field theory of Serre and Hazewinkel: Second proof of Theorem : Lubin-Tate theory

-\begin{Rmk} This proof also shows that the proof for $\eta$ being an isomorphism given in Section \ref{Sect:Isom} gives another proof of the local Kronecker-Weber theorem for Lubin-Tate extensions in the equal characteristic case. \end{Rmk}
+\begin{rema} This proof also shows that the proof for $\eta$ being an isomorphism given in Section \ref{Sect:Isom} gives another proof of the local Kronecker-Weber theorem for Lubin-Tate extensions in the equal characteristic case. \end{rema}